canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 [can-define-backup] uses [WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap), and although `WeakMap` is supported in IE11, there are issues with using [sealed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) objects as keys in WeakMaps. [can-define-backup] can be used in IE11 as long as the DefineMap being backed up is not [can-define/map/map.seal sealed], or a polyfill such as the one in [core-js](https://github.com/zloirock/core-js/#weakmap) is used.

-[can-observe] is based on the [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object, which is not supported in IE11 and cannot be polfyilled.
+[can-observable-object], [can-observable-array] and [can-stache-element] are based on the [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object, which is not supported in IE11 and cannot be polyfilled.

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>